-- 1) Obtaining a list of all transfer and loan activity into the licence applicant up to the previous 31 December. - 2) Obtaining representations from the directors of the licence applicant (please provide a copy of the representation) that either: - i) the balance due as at 31 March 20YY that arose on or before 31 December 20XX has been fully paid by 31 March 20YY; [or\] Where there is an amount due as at 31 March that refers to transfer and loan activities that arose before the previous 31 December: - (ii) an agreement which has been accepted in writing by the creditor to extend the deadline for payment beyond the applicable deadline (note: the fact that a creditor may not have requested payment of an amount does not constitute an extension of the deadline); [or\] - (iii) the licence applicant has brought a legal claim which has been deemed admissible by the competent authority under national law or has opened proceedings with the national or international football authorities or relevant arbitration tribunal contesting liability in relation to the overdue payables; [or\] - (iv) the licence applicant has contested a claim which has been brought or proceedings which have been opened against it by a creditor in respect of overdue payables and is able to demonstrate to the reasonable satisfaction of the relevant decision-making bodies (licensor and/or Club Financial Control Panel) that the claim which has been brought or the proceedings which have been opened are manifestly unfounded. - 3) Examination of the bank statements, transfer and loan agreements in support of the representations under 2(i) above.
-(Please provide copies of the relevant bank statements). - 4) Examination of documents, including invoices, agreements with the creditors and/or correspondence with the competent body, in of the support representations under 2(ii), 2(iii) [and/or\] 2(iv) above.
+- football authorities or relevant arbitration tribunal contesting liability in relation to the overdue payables; [or] - (iv) the licence applicant has contested a claim which has been brought or proceedings which have been opened against it by a creditor in respect of overdue payables and is able to demonstrate to the reasonable satisfaction of the decision-making bodies that the claim which has been brought or the proceedings which have been opened are manifestly unfounded. - 3) Examination of the bank statements, transfer and loan agreements in support of the representations under 2(i) above.
+(Please provide copies of the relevant bank statements). - 4) Examination of documents, including invoices, agreements with the creditors and/or correspondence with the competent body, in of the support representations under 2(ii), 2(iii) [and/or] 2(iv) above.
 (Please provide copies of the relevant documents)